rama100/python-notebooks/README.md

-Useful Python concepts and gotchas that I will probably forget and have to "re-discover" if I don't write them down somewhere :-)
+Useful Pythonic things that I will probably forget and have to re-learn if I don't write them down somewhere :-)